 Herbal remedies can be made as an infusion, decoction, tea, or topical preparation.
 Generally 1 teaspoon of powdered herb is combined with 1 cup of boiling water or the combination is simmered on the stove.
 Pour the liquid through a coffee filter and add the liquid to food, give as a tea, or use topically.
 A cream or poultice can be made by juicing the herb, mixing with vitamin E cream or coconut oil, and applying to the skin or wound.

-- Tea tree oil – can be toxic to cats and small dogs; be sure to dilute, dilute, dilute
+- Tea tree oil – can be toxic to cats and small dogs; be sure it is diluted to safe doses.

 - Comfrey – can cause liver damage if used in large doses or for prolonged periods.
 Don’t use in pregnant, lactating, or an pet that has liver disease.
 Do not use the root internally and be careful the pet does not lick poultices or creams made with comfrey.